Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

 Sample recall scoring (TypeScript):

-Inject just enough context-prefer a strong, concise memory prelude over dumping logs; 5–7 <150 token memories is ideal.
+Inject just enough context; prefer a strong, concise memory prelude over dumping logs; 5-7 memories of <150 tokens each is the sweet spot.

 Deterministic state is key: WAL + pure reducers + guaranteed replay = crash-resistant, migration-friendly memory.